 If you pay your mortgage by direct debit, we generally collect the repayments on the 7th of each month.
 However, this will not always be the case.
 For example, if the 7th is not a working day the repayment will be collected on the next working day.
 It is your responsibility to make sure there is enough money in your account to make the repayment.

-If you pay your mortgage by standing order, cash or cheque you can make your repayment on a day you choose, but it must be paid into your mortgage account before the last working day of the month.
+If you pay your mortgage by cheque you can make your repayment on a day you choose, but it must be paid into your mortgage account before the last working day of the month.
 This means that although your mortgage falls due on the first day of the month you can make the repayment on any day of that month.
 If you pay by cheque, the cheque must be cleared before the last working day of the month.

 What happens if I miss a mortgage repayment?